AI voice agent tools in 2026: an operator comparison

 Voice quality: competitive with Vapi for standard voices.
 The selection of premium voices is smaller.
 ElevenLabs integration is available.

 Pricing: subscription-based starting at $99 per month with included minutes.
-Additional minutes charged at $0.10 to $0.15 per minute depending on model configuration.
+Additional minutes are charged at $0.10 to $0.15 per minute depending on model configuration.

 Tier 2: business-user platforms with managed configuration